 The content that greets visitors to your website is enormously important.
 The stuff “under the hood” — the meta language that human visitors don’t see — is also important.
 That […]

 Identifying the right keywords for your website can require quite a bit of research.
 It’s not a one-time thing, either.
-We keep a spreadsheet for our clients, so we can […]
+We keep a spreadsheet for each of our clients, so […]

 What happens when you want to optimize your website for some term that has more than one meaning?